ome/omero-guide-fiji/docs/manual_analysis.rst

 #.
 To save the ROI and the measurement back to OMERO, go to *Plugins > OMERO > Save ROIs To OMERO*.

 #.
-In the dialog popping up, under the *Save* section select ROI and Measurements.
+In the dialog popping up, under the *Save* section select *ROI and Measurements*.

 #.
 The measurements are saved back to OMERO as a CSV file and linked to the Image.